 After three days of testing, Capcom has announced that the Resident Evil Resistance open beta is live again on PS4 and Steam.
 The players are expecting no more issues or glitches this time.
 Capcom has been modest in its tweet via which it made the announcement today.

-Capcom has been cautious with its approach towards this new game.
+Capcom has been cautious with its approach to this new game.
 It had opened it as Project Resistance during the closed beta phase.
 Now it has pushed ahead with the open beta phase.
-The video game maker hasn't announced if or when the game will be released.
+The video game maker hasn’t announced if or when the game will be released.